The Architecture of Neural Networks

 The success of this project started a revolution.
 Complex neural networks became a staple of Deep Learning which became known as “big neural networks which can accomplish useful things.”

-This network had the great yet simple idea of using 1X1 complexities to enable more combinational power to the layers of complexity layers.
+This network had a great yet simple idea of using 1X1 complexities to enable more combinational power to the layers of complexity layers.

 The strength of MLP can significantly increase the effectiveness of individual complexities features by combining them into even more complex groups.
 This is the very same idea used later on by ResNet and Inception.
 It incorporated an average pooling layer as a component of the last classifier, a practice that will become standard later on.